DesmondYo/DiceGame/README.md

 # DiceGame

-Created a simulation of someone rolling dice, and finidng out who has the higher number and winning.
+Created a simulation of someone rolling dice, and finding out who has the higher number and winning.